mmoreram/SpotifyApiBundle/README.md

 API Search
 ---

-You can search a simple artist name, getting an Array of Artists
+You can search a simple artist name, getting an array of Artists, with a maximum of 100 results

     $page = 1;